fichter/se-ansi/README.md

 Select `Project`, `Build DLL and Setup Package`.
 This generates a setup program that can then be installed on any Windows system.

 ## Linux (XKB)
-Tested on Ubuntu 21.10.

 ### User-specific (non-root)
+*Does not work with Wayland*

-Copy `linux/se-ansi` to a directory named `symbols`, for example `$HOME/.xkb/symbols/se-ansi`.
+Copy `linux/se-ansi` to a directory named `symbols`, for example `$HOME/.xkb/symbols`.
 Then create an autostart file `$HOME/.config/autostart/xkb-se-ansi.desktop` with the following content.
 ```
 [Desktop Entry]
 Encoding=UTF-8